Ford F-Series: Medium-duty trucks

 For most of its production, the F-Series was sold in a medium-duty conventional truck configuration alongside the traditional pickup trucks.
 Beginning in 1948 with the 11/2 ton F-5 (later F-500), the medium-duty trucks ranged up to the F-8 (F-800).
 Prior to the 1957 introduction of the Ford C-Series tilt-cab, the medium-duty range was offered as both a conventional and in a COE (cabover) configuration.

 Following the introduction of the fifth-generation F-Series in 1967, the medium-duty trucks were designed separately from the pickup truck range.
 Although remaining part of the F-Series range, the medium-duty trucks shared only the cab and interior with the F-Series pickup trucks.
 Since 1967, the cab design has changed only in 1980 and in 2000.
-Redesigned on an all-new chassis, the 2016 F-Series medium-duty trucks retain an updated version of the 2000–2015 F-650/F750 cab.
+Redesigned on an all-new chassis, the 2016 F-Series medium-duty trucks retain an updated version of the 2000–2015 F-650/F-750 cab.

 The medium-duty F-Series served as the donor platform for the B-Series cowled bus chassis produced from 1948 to 1998.
 Produced primarily for school bus bodies, the B-Series was discontinued as part of the sale of the Ford heavy-truck line to Freightliner in 1996.

 Heavy-duty trucks

-Above its medium-duty truck ranges, the Ford F-Series was used as a heavy-truck chassis during its early production.
-In 1951, Ford debuted its "Big Job" line, denoting the F-8 conventional.
-In 1958, the "Super Duty" and "Extra Heavy Duty" replaced the Big Job trucks, marking the debut of the Super Duty V8 engine line.
-In 1963, the N-Series became the first short-hood conventional built by Ford, replacing the F-900 Super Duty/Extra Heavy Duty.
-Although based on an all-new chassis and separate bodywork, the cab was sourced from the F-Series.
+Above its medium-duty truck ranges, the F-Series also served as the basis of its commercial heavy truck lines for four generations.
+In 1951, Ford debuted the "Big Job" name for its F-7 and F-8 conventional trucks; the latter was optionally fitted with tandem rear axles.

+For 1958, the Big Job trucks were replaced by the Extra Heavy Duty line.
+Coinciding with the debut of the Super Duty V8 engine line, trucks fitted with those engines were denoted as Super Duty trucks.

+In 1963, Ford introduced the N-Series short-hood conventional, replacing the F-900 Super Duty/Extra Heavy Duty.
+The first conventional-hood Ford with a diesel engine, the N-Series sourced its cab from the F-Series, pairing it with a shorter, wider hood and mounting it higher.

-In 1970, Ford introduced the L-Series "Louisville" line of conventional trucks, moving all heavy truck development away from the F-Series.
-The L-Series/Aeromax would remain in production through 1998, as Ford exited the North American heavy-truck segment.
-Outside North America, Ford builds the Ford Cargo, and Ford F-MAX.
+Ford introduced the L-Series "Louisville" line of conventional trucks in 1970, ending all F-Series commonality with its heavy commercial trucks.
+The L-Series/Aeromax remained in production through 1998, coinciding with the sale of the Ford heavy-truck line to Freightliner (who sold the line as Sterling Trucks through 2009).
+Outside North America, Ford currently markets the Ford Cargo and Ford F-MAX COE trucks.